Educational Policies and Procedures

 | top |

 To be eligible for a Fall Term or Spring Term Dean's List, a student must complete within that term at least 12 academic credits, earning a term grade point average of at least 3.5.
 Any student with a grade of Incomplete in any course in that term other than Senior Project/Thesis is not eligible for Dean's List.
-Dean's List is issued only at the end of Fall and Spring terms (not for summer sessions or January Term).
+Dean's List is issued only at the end of Fall and Spring terms (not for summer sessions or January Term - note that January Term grades/credits are not included for Spring term Dean's List eligibility).
 Dean's List is generated by the Office of Academic Affairs.

 | top |